bakerlisa/bakerlisa/README.md

 The above image gives you a pretty well rounded view of me!
 Let’s just say I’m curious, love to laugh, be with my family, work hard, and be outside!

-I reeeeally want magic to be real.
-Sometimes I try to move things with my mind..just in case.
+I reeeeally want magic🪄 to be real.
+Sometimes I try to move things with my mind...just in case.
 Since coding is "magic" to un-coders, it was an obvious career choice!

 Since the dawn of time, technology has been around to make mundane tasks easier.
-Work smarter not harder! #LifeMoto
+Work smarter not harder! #LifeMoto This moto combined with my love of code led me to machine learning.
+The idea that machines can compute data faster then I can blink it astounding.
+I want to better the world with code.

 <p>PERSONAL HIGHLIGHTS:</p>
 - 🎨  7 years of professional experience <br/>